-- 20. Following unsuccessful friendly settlement negotiations the Government informed the Court, by letter dated 10 September 2009, that they proposed to make a unilateral declaration with a view to resolving the issue raised by the application by offering the applicants, instead of the amount of AMD 37,206,344 transferred to their bank account on the basis of the court judgment, a redecorated apartment measuring 130 sq. m. in a building in Yerevan, the construction works of which would be finished in 2010, and also a sum of money.
-They further requested the Court to strike out the application in accordance with Article 37 of the Convention. - 21.
+- 1. The Government's request to strike the application out - 21.
+Following unsuccessful friendly settlement negotiations the Government informed the Court, by letter dated 9 December 2008, that they proposed to make a unilateral declaration with a view to resolving the issue raised by the application, namely by offering to give to the applicants a redecorated apartment measuring 116 sq. m. in a building the construction works of which would be finished in 2010 and which was situated within the administrative boundaries of Kentron District of Yerevan, and also a sum of money.
+They further requested the Court to strike out the application in accordance with Article 37 of the Convention. - 22.
 In an undated letter the applicants objected to the Government's declaration.
 They submitted that, firstly, their case raised issues which had not been determined by the Court in the past.
 Secondly, there was a disagreement between the parties regarding the facts of the case, namely the scope of their possessions.
 Thirdly, the redress proposed by the Government was inadequate and insufficient.
 It was not comparable to the size and location of the expropriated property and did not take into account the de facto deprivation of land.
-Furthermore, the proposal lacked concrete details and involved a lengthy implementation period and an arbitrary calculation of the amount of rent. - 22.
+Furthermore, the proposal lacked details, such as a concrete address.
+It also involved a lengthy implementation period and an arbitrary calculation of the amount of rent. - 23.
 The Court observes at the outset that the parties were unable to agree on the terms of a friendly settlement of the case.
 It reiterates that, according to Article 38 § 2 of the Convention, friendly-settlement negotiations are confidential and that Rule 62 § 2 of the Rules of Court further stipulates that no written or oral communication and no offer or concession made in the framework of the attempt to secure a friendly settlement may be referred to or relied on in contentious proceedings (see Meriakri v.
 Moldova (striking out), no. 53487/99, § 28, 1 March 2005).
 The Court will therefore proceed on the basis of the Government's unilateral declaration and the parties' observations submitted outside the framework of friendly-settlement negotiations, and will disregard the parties' statements made in the context of exploring the possibilities for a friendly settlement of the case and the reasons why the parties were unable to agree on the terms of a friendly settlement (see Estate of Nitschke v.
-Sweden, no. 6301/05, § 36, 27 September 2007). - 23.
+Sweden, no. 6301/05, § 36, 27 September 2007). - 24.
 The Court points out that Article 37 of the Convention provides that it may at any stage of the proceedings decide to strike an application out of its list of cases where the circumstances lead to one of the conclusions specified, under (a), (b) or (c) of paragraph 1 of that Article.
 Article 37 § 1 (c) enables the Court in particular to strike a case out of its list if: